Robin-WZQ/TwT/README.md

-# Towards Invisible Backdoor Attack on Text-to-Image Diffusion Models
+# 👿 Trigger without Trace: Towards Stealthy Backdoor Attack on Text-to-Image Diffusion Models

 We propose an attack method based on **syntactic structures** that exhibits **strong resistance to advanced detection methods**.